Sex trafficking in Dubai: Legal status

 Prostitution is against the law in the UAE, and it carries punishments such as fines, jail time, and deportation. despite the strict law, reports show that sex work and trafficking have been continuously going on for years in secret, especially in Dubai’s luxury clubs, hotels, and nightlife spots.

 Law response

 The UAE government collaborates with foreign law enforcement agencies, INTERPOL, and anti-trafficking NGOs to strengthen prevention measures and facilitate the extradition of traffickers.
 Dedicated hotlines and a special police unit in Dubai provide victims with reporting channels, though effectiveness remains limited due to fears of retribution and potential criminal penalties for immigration related offenses.
 Recent international investigations and coordinated crackdowns have led to the worldwide arrests of more than 150 traffickers, with Dubai serving both as a transit point and a major destination for sexual exploitation.
 In July 2025, large-scale international operations safeguarded thousands of victims and dismantled trafficking networks, including ringleaders linked to operations in the UAE.
 Authorities in Dubai have also carried out investigations and, in some cases, extradited suspects to their countries to stand trial, including high-profile cases tied to organized crimes beyond sex trafficking.

+Protection and Prevention

+According to the U.S. Department of State’s 2025 Trafficking in Persons Report, Dubai has established both protection and prevention measures for victims of sex trafficking such as dedicated shelters.
+The Dubai Foundation for Women and Children (DFWAC) provides housing and support for female and child victims of sex trafficking and abuse.
+The support includes include medical care, legal assistance, education programs, healthcare, reintegration support, counseling, and vocational training.
+In addition, the DFWAC maintains a hotline for reporting trafficking cases.